From Language Models over Tokens to Language Models over Characters: Algorithms

 \end{myexample}

 The notion of a covering is used to derive an algorithm for computing character-level probabilities given a token-level language model.
-We first show how it gives us the prefix probability and subsequently give equations for the remaining quantities of the character=level language model.
+We first show how it gives us the prefix probability and subsequently give equations for the remaining quantities of the character-level language model.